If you have young children, you may have already seen their natural love for sensory play!

 - Get a large container, a small bin, a wading pool, or a water table.
 Decide if you want to play inside or outside.
 (If you’re inside, put down a large sheet first to make clean-up a breeze!)

 - Choose a filler.
 We reuse our food materials for many years, but there are a lot of non-food options as well.
 You can see a list of our favorite fillers in this post.

 - Add some accessories and let your children get to work!

 (Reminder: Rolling Prairie Readers uses affiliate links at no additional cost to you.
-You can see our full disclosure policy here.)
+You can see our full disclosure policy here.

 - IKEA has many wonderful materials: colorful bowls, metal cookware and utensils